poweroftim/intersight-autodoc/README.md

     resource_path: "/resource/path"
     select: "?$select=field1,field2"
     expand: "&$expand=relatedResource"
-    filter: "field1,field2" # This is a filter for JSON output, not the same filter for the Intersight API.
+    filter: "field1,field2" # This is a filter for JSON output, not the $filter for the Intersight API.
     request_process: true
     table_name: "Name of table in Word Doc"
     column_names: "Rename columns from filter list.
 Retain the order."